How Moisturisers Alleviate Facial Skin Problems

 - " Normal" – Your skin does not have any particular oiliness or dryness.

 Moisturiser is important at every age.
 Remember that skin damage has no age limits and often what we let happen to our skin in our youth can then become more visible as we get older.

 If you want to do your best to slow the signs of ageing in your skin, ensuring you are using a good, skin-appropriate moisturiser is a must – that means both getting the right type of moisturiser for your skin and one that is formulated to work with your age.

 Our skin naturally loses moisture, collagen and elastin as we get older, but it doesn't happen overnight.
 This is a progressive change.
 As you get older, particularly from 50+ years’ old, you'll want to adjust your moisturiser in line with your skin needs.

 Facial moisturisers have formulas that are tailored to age brackets and contain specific ingredients, in set amounts, that aim to give your skin a top-up of what it is losing, relative to the decrease in vital nutrients and moisture you would expect.

 Clinical Pharmacist and Facial Aesthetic Practitioner, Sonam Vaghela of SV Dermal Aesthetics, advises that there are a few key ingredients to look for in a moisturiser to help promote the healthy ageing of your skin.
 Naturally, you can't stop the ageing process but you can reduce the signs by taking care of your skin properly.

 - Retinoids – "These increase collagen production and reduce fine lines and wrinkles."

 - SPF – "Protects against sun damage, and prevents age/sun spots."

-- Ceramides – "Lipids maintain the integrity of the skin barrier and holds skin cells firmly together"
+- Ceramides – "Lipids maintain the integrity of the skin barrier and hold skin cells firmly together."